eventql/eventql/doc/tables/inserting-records.md

 2.2.1 Inserting Records
 =======================

+Inserts rows based on explicitly specified values into an existing table.
 Before you can insert records, you need to [create a table](../creating-tables/).
 Note that all tables have a mandatory primary key.